 The manager can also hedge specific individual investments.
 Coupang offers an important case study of this.
-RIT initially invested \$50m in Coupang in April 2018 via a convertible debt instrument (similar in structure to RIT's investment in Motive, see page 27).
-The company IPO'd in March 2021 with shares closing at \$49.25 per share on the first day.
-Given the strong run-up in price, the manager quickly hedged the position to 'lock in' the gains achieved before IPO, thus mitigating the share price decline post-IPO.
+RIT initially invested \$50m in Coupang in April 2018 via a convertible debt instrument (similar in structure to RIT's investment in Motive, see page 28).
+The company listed in March 2021, following its initial public offering (IPO) with shares closing at \$49.25 per share on the first day.
+Given the strong runup in price, the manager quickly hedged the position to 'lock in' the gains achieved before IPO, thus mitigating the share price decline post-IPO.
 Through the end of 2022, the trust has generated \$320m of proceeds from sales of Coupang shares alongside circa \$20m in remaining shares, equating to 7x its original investment of \$50m.